JULIUS & AMANDA

-Before the break musicologist Huib Ramaer presents a part of his programme Amanda back on Tour, assisted by Eva Stegemann and Folke Nauta.
-After the break, Jurjen VIs -author of the 2007 biography on Julius Röntgen- presents a programme with songs and compositions for organ by Julius Röntgen, assisted by the duo Muuse/Van Weers and organ player Harmen Trimp.
-The afternoon is concluded by a panel discussion led by Orgelpark’s main programmer Hans Fidom, joined by Huib Ramaer, Jurjen Vis and the musicians.
+Before the break musicologist Huib Ramaer was presenting a part of his programme Amanda back on Tour, assisted by Eva Stegemann and Folke Nauta.
+After the break, Jurjen VIs -author of the 2007 biography on Julius Röntgen- delivered a programme with songs and compositions for organ by Julius Röntgen, assisted by the duo Muuse/Van Weers and organ player Harmen Trimp.
+The afternoon was concluded by a panel discussion led by Orgelpark’s main programmer Hans Fidom, joined by Huib Ramaer, Jurjen Vis and the musicians.

 Adagio for violin and organ, the very first work that Julius Röntgen dedicated to Amanda, the Sonata for violin and piano by Amanda Maier, and Zwiegespräche for piano solo, followed by a series of short compositions written by Julius and Amanda together.
 Julius Röntgen – Chinesische Lieder and songs on texts by Nietzsche and Morgenstern; Preludium and Fuge on BACH, and Passacaglia and Fuge on a theme by Donald Tovey for solo organ.

 Gerard Brandtstraat 26